Frequently Asked Questions

 Q. Can I join Legacy mid-year?

-A. Yes, Legacy is currently accepting new families.
+A. Yes, Legacy accepts new families mid-year.
 Please see Registration for details on how to register.

 Q. Which classes have openings?

 A. The Class Schedule shows possible openings.
-Please contact the facilitator for each class to verify.
+Please visit the Processing Center at Legacy to verify.

 Q. Is there a minimum age for my children?